John Isner: 2022: Historic "Sunshine double" Masters doubles titles, top 15 in doubles, and aces record

-2023: 500th tiebreak record in Open Era
+2023: 500th tiebreak record in Open Era, Retirement

 At the 2023 Dallas Open, he reached the semifinals after defeating Emilio Gómez.
-In the process, he his 500th tiebreak, becoming the first man to achieve that record in the Open Era.
+In the process, he won his 500th tiebreak, becoming the first man to achieve that record in the Open Era.
 Next he defeated compatriot J. J. Wolf to reach his 31st final.
 He lost in the final to Wu Yibing after firing 44 aces, the second most ever in a best of three sets match after Ivo Karlović, who had 45 in Halle.

+He exited the top 100 on June 12, 2023.

+In Newport, Isner reached what would be the last semifinal of his career, after beating Alex Bolt, Corentin Moutet, and top seed Tommy Paul.
+He lost to Alex Michelsen.

+In August 2023, Isner announced that the US Open would be the final event of his career.
+On August 31, 2023, Isner played his last singles match, losing in the second round to Michael Mmoh in five sets.
+He retired on September 1, 2023 following the last match in his career in doubles, partnering with Jack Sock.

 Longest matches in Grand Slam history

 Isner has also earned a reputation for competing in extremely even, long duration matches and holds the unique distinction of having been a competitor in the longest and second-longest matches in a major tournament in history.
 The first was the now-legendary opening-round match at the 2010 Wimbledon Championships when Isner defeated Nicolas Mahut in 11 hours and 5 minutes in a match played over three separate days.
 The second-longest match in major tournament history was Isner's loss to South African Kevin Anderson in the first men's semifinal at the 2018 Wimbledon Championships.